gbouras13/dnaapler/README.md

   -V, --version  Show the version and exit.

 Commands:
-  all         Reorients multiple contigs to begin with any of dnaA, repA... bulk        Reorients multiple genomes to begin with the same gene chromosome  Reorients your genome to begin with the dnaA chromosomal... citation    Print the citation(s) for this tool
+  all         Reorients contigs to begin with any of dnaA, repA... bulk        Reorients multiple genomes to begin with the same gene chromosome  Reorients your genome to begin with the dnaA chromosomal... citation    Print the citation(s) for this tool